okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

 ---
 # **Inspection Statistics.**

 Inspection Statistics is a backend application built for the staff of an inspection company I worked for in Uganda.
 The application is built using an API, and Blazor for the front end.
-In the system, one can create a record for an inspection, get an overview of the inspection invoices for the different departments.
 The project is based on this tutorial from  [Pluralsight. ](https://app.pluralsight.com/library/courses/architecting-asp-dot-net-core-applications-best-practices/table-of-contents)

 ##### **STACK**